-Upon completion of the program, your diploma will state Master of Science in Pharmacy issued by the Graduate School of the University of Florida.
-Your transcripts will read Master of Science in Pharmacy, graduation date, major Pharmaceutical Sciences, concentration Forensic Science.
+Upon completion of the program, graduates will earn a Master of Science in Pharmacy with a major in Pharmaceutical Sciences and a concentration in Forensic Science issued by the Graduate School of the University of Florida.
+Your transcript will read Master of Science in Pharmacy, graduation date, major Pharmaceutical Sciences, concentration Forensic Science.
+Your diploma will read Master of Science in Pharmacy.

 |PHA 6856||Blood Distribution and Spatter||3||x||x|